dqxclarity

 Every time I talk to an NPC, my game freezes for a few seconds

 This is not a bug, but an (unfortunate) expected experience.
 As we don't have access to server-side text in game, text that is encountered is translated on-the-fly by sending it to a translation service like DeepL or Google Translate.
-The time it takes for the text to send, be translated and returned is the duration of the pause you're experiencing.
+The time it takes for the text to send, be translated and returned is the duration of the pause you're experiencing, and the length of the pause can vary based on the API service you choose to use.
 There isn't really anything we can do about this issue and it's just a behavior you have to get used to.